SELF GUIDED AUDIO TOURS HAWAII

 pathway along a lakeShutterstock Image

-Just past Lester Beach, you’ll continue the drive uphill to the very popular and highly-rated Rubicon Trail.
-It’s super long and you don’t need to take the whole thing, but I’d recommend you hike it for at least ten minutes just to see the view of the lake from high up on the cliffs through the trees.
+It's a super long trail, so you may not want to walk the whole thing, but I’d recommend you hike it for at least ten minutes just to see the view of the lake from so high up the forest cliffs.

-Just be careful and stick to the path!
-There’s also a trail to an abandoned lighthouse, but that’s a little more challenging and time-consuming.
-On the other hand, if you love to hike and you have a whole day to do so, this trail leads all the way to Emerald Bay and Vikingsholm Castle (and beyond)!
-Over five miles each way.
+On the other hand, if you love to hike and you have a whole day to do so, this trail leads all the way to Emerald Bay and Vikingsholm Castle (and beyond) — over five miles each way.

 34. Hike the Meeks Creek Trail (CA)